zohl/ScRead/readme.md

 ## Usage

 ### Getting started
-Check menu for `Tools->ScRead` item.
+Check menu for `Tools→ScRead` item.
 If this is your first time, choose `Init`.
 The decks will appear.

 ![screen menu](./static/screen-menu.png)